FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ![](./docs/physical_architecture.png)

-Regarding the technologies, we used Flutter for the frontend and Firebase for the backend because of how much they streamline the development process.
+Regarding technologies, we used Flutter (with the Dart programming language) for the frontend and Firebase for the backend because of how much they streamline the development process.

 ### Prototype
 To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.